 Not many countries can produce precious gems, offering those that do lucrative business opportunities.
 Australia is one of the few in the world that has large, natural reserves of valuable gemstones, and is particularly known for its world-famous opals.
 The scarcity of supply in the global market, coupled with Australia’s wide range of gemstone types, quality, and size, attracts many foreign business people and investors to the country’s market.

-We explore three of Australia’s most popular precious stones, and the industries surrounding their production.
+We explore three of the most precious Gems in Australia and the industries surrounding their production.

 The opal is one of the most common and demanded gemstones in the world.

 Australia has had somewhat of a monopoly on the market since the 1930s, supplying 90% of the global opal market.
 In 2018 alone, the country’s opal market valuation surpassed an astonishing AU$16 million.
 Given its overwhelming natural supply in the province of South Australia, it is no surprise that nearly all of the country’s opals come from this specific region.
 With so much supply in such a concentrated area, this helps investors and businesses more easily hone in on substantial digs and finds.

 The country’s biggest buyers typically come from Asia, with countries like China and India being the biggest spenders on the precious gemstone.
 Demand in these countries is so high, buyers are willing to pay up to AU$12,000 per carat.
 While not nearly as extreme, the market in the US is yet another source of demand for Australian opals.

 Where are Australia’s opals?

 The Mintabie Precious Stone Field, the country’s newest opal mine, is located in South Australia.
 It is home to one of the largest mines of opals in the country, as Australia’s Department of Energy and Mining estimates that there is AU$ 4 billion worth of opals here.
 Miners and investors are increasingly exploring this area for the treasures and reserves experts say exist.